nth-chile/gagesalzano2/README.md

 ## Front Matter

-Options defined at the top of each post.
+_Options defined at the top of each post_

 - **title** (required)
 - **featured_image** (required)